Israeli strikes pound Lebanese coastal city after residents evacuate

-TYRE, Lebanon — (AP) — Israeli jets struck multiple buildings in Lebanon's southern coastal city of Tyre on Wednesday, sending large clouds of black smoke into the air.
+TYRE, Lebanon — (AP) — Israeli jets struck multiple buildings in Lebanon's southern coastal city of Tyre on Wednesday, sending up large clouds of black smoke, while Hezbollah confirmed that a top official widely expected to be the militant group's next leader had been killed in an Israeli strike.

 The state-run National News Agency reported that an Israeli strike on the nearby town of Maarakeh killed three people.
 There were no reports of casualties in Tyre, where the Israeli military had issued evacuation warnings prior to the strikes.

+The group confirmed that Hashem Safieddine had been killed in an announcement Wednesday, one day after Israel said it had killed Safieddine in a strike earlier this month in Beirut’s southern suburbs.

+Safieddine, a powerful cleric within the party ranks, had been expected to succeed Hassan Nasrallah, one of the group’s founders, who was killed in an Israeli airstrike last month.

 Hezbollah began firing rockets, missiles and drones into Israel, drawing retaliatory airstrikes, after Hamas' Oct.
 7, 2023 attack out of Gaza triggered the war there.
-All-out war erupted in Lebanon last month, and Israeli strikes killed Hezbollah's top leader, Hassan Nasrallah, and most of his senior commanders.
+All-out war erupted in Lebanon last month, and Israeli strikes killed Nasrallah, and most of his senior commanders.
 Israeli ground forces invaded southern Lebanon at the beginning of October.

-The Israeli military said Tuesday that one of its airstrikes in recent weeks killed Hashem Safieddine, a senior Hezbollah leader and cleric who was widely expected to succeed Nasrallah.

 Tyre, a provincial capital, had largely been spared in the Israel-Hezbollah war, but strikes in an around the city have intensified recently.